-Health Benefits of Potatoes 1 – Potatoes for High Blood Pressure
+1 – Potatoes for High Blood Pressure

 A study has suggested that consuming potatoes each day can lower high blood pressure almost the same as oats without resulting in an increase in weight.

 Researchers have identified potatoes as being the lowest cost source of dietary potassium, a nutrient lacking in the American diet, and important for reducing the risk of high blood pressure.
+One medium potato with skin provides 18% of the recommended daily value of potassium.

-Health Benefits of Potatoes 2 – Potatoes for Cancer
+4 – Potatoes for Cancer

 Research has revealed that lectins like those present in potatoes inhibit cancer cell growth.

-Health Benefits of Potatoes 3 – Potatoes for Weight Loss
+7 – Potatoes for Weight Loss

-A study has demonstrated that people can incorporate potatoes into their diet and still lose weight.
+Research has demonstrated that people can incorporate potatoes into their diet and still lose weight.
 Researchers studied 86 overweight women and men over twelve weeks to determine how a reduced calorie diet with the addition of potatoes affected weight loss.
 The individuals were randomly allocated to 3 groups and each one had a diet that included 5 to 7 helpings of potatoes each week.
 The outcomes showed that all 3 groups lost weight.

 Nutrients in Potatoes